bourumir-wyngs/serde-saphyr/README.md

 ```

 ## Merge keys
-Serde-saphyr supports merge keys, which reduce redundancy and verbosity by specifying shared key-value pairs once and then reusing them across multiple mappings.
-Here is example with merge keys (inherited properties):
+`serde-saphyr` supports merge keys, which reduce redundancy and verbosity by specifying shared key-value pairs once and then reusing them across multiple mappings.
+Here is an example with merge keys (inherited properties):

 ```rust
 use serde::Deserialize;